Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

 For more on asymptotic analysis of blood flow in large blood vessels, we refer to reference~\cite{yomosa1987solitary}.

 In Figure~\ref{Attenuation}, we plot the snapshots of the waveform at time 0.2s, 0.4s, 0.6s and 0.8s.
-In the computation, the initial and boundary conditions are the same as in the previous subsection.
-The mesh and the time steps in Table~\ref{tab:meshtimeStep} are adopted.
-The damping rate of the amplitude of the waveform agrees very well with the analytic prediction, $\exp({-\frac{C_fx}{2A_0c_0}})$, which is indicated by the dashed line.
+In the computation, the inflow is a half sinusoidal flux as described in the previous subsection and the outflow is nonreflecting.
+The skin friction coefficient $C_f$ is $40 \nu \pi$, and the parameter $2A_0c_0/C_f$ is about $2000\text{cm}$.
+The damping rate of the amplitude of the waveform agrees very well with the analytical prediction, $\exp({-\frac{C_fx}{2A_0c_0}})$, which is indicated by the dashed line.
 Also note that the errors of different schemes are not the same.
-The FV scheme causes the peak of the wave to slightly flatten, while all of the other schemes are dispersive: we have small oscillations at the foot of the signal.
+The MUSCL scheme causes the peak of the wave to slightly flatten, while all of the other schemes are dispersive: we have small oscillations at the foot of the signal.